devopsmalmo/meetups/README.md

 ## Meetups and presentations

+- *2019-05-20* - Infrastructure automation with Puppet by Kevin Reeuwijk
 - *2019-04-08* - SCM and DevOps by LArs Bendix and Christian Pendleton
 - *2019-03-26* - Hardcore Learning by Göran Bakken
 - *2019-03-18* - Logs, Metrics, and APM: The Holy Trinity of Operations by Thomas Watson